Alexander-Hung/Why-fires/README.md

-# Wildfire Forecasting (Why-Fires)
+# Why-Fires

-A full-stack application that uses NASA FIRMS MODIS data and GADM boundary data to visualize and forecast wildfire occurrences across different countries.
+A full-stack application that uses NASA FIRMS MODIS and GADM boundary data to visualize to provide insightful and statistical analysis of wildfires.
 This project leverages:
 - **Flask** (Python) for the backend
 - **Ract.js** / plain JS (and Plotly on the client) for the frontend
 - **Statsmodels** SARIMA for time series forecasting